floodwatch-org/floodwatch-org.github.io/collaboration.markdown

 ---

 <div id="contact">
+  <h1>Join the Floodwatch initiative</h1>
+  <p>By working with us, you will be contributing to solving a pressing problem that affects millions in Vietnam.
+We are working with a lot of data and though there is availability, there is always the need for more resources as well as help on orchestrating and fine tuning our data pipeline.
+If you are capable of providing new data resources that are relevant to Ho Chi Min City or are able to offer suggestions on how to organize data through a pipeline, your help would be greatly appreciated and you will be listed as a collaborator in this project.</p>
+  <p>Furthermore, we are taking efforts to reach out to more stakeholders.
+If you are a part of or know of organizations that would be interested in partnering with us, please contact us.</p>

   <h1 class="pageTitle">Contact Us</h1>
   <div class="contactContent">
     <p class="intro">Are you a researcher interested collaborating with us?
 Fill out your information here and we'll get back to you!</p>